vlad-tanu/Venus-28/README.md

 # Venus Challange - Group 28

+Use this link https://drive.google.com/drive/folders/1A2m1MlfSksbAkoXHzaLU6IK4rpt4-u_R?usp=sharing to see photos and videos of testing.

 ## Section Definition
 Each section within the project is structured for clarity and collaboration.